Sproutingfam.com is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 When building up a healthy, organic garden, plants that repel aphids are an important part of it.
 A naturally pest resistant garden is possibly due specific aphid-repelling compounds (also called allelochemicals) in specific plants.
 These compounds are where their signature scents and tastes come from.
 And for aphids, powerful scents will make them go.

-Plants Have Natural Defense Systems We Can Utilize
+Plants Have Natural Defense Systems

 From Basil’s eugenol and estragole to Rosemary’s powerful Camphor and Eucalyptus-like 1,8-cineole, all of these plants that repel aphids have organic compounds which are proven to repel aphids.
 These pest repelling natural chemicals they produce are how they defend themselves.